 1 SCOPE

-This document defines Berkshire’s Information Security and Privacy Policy in relation to hosted applications, hosted client data, outsourced client data and company information.
+This document defines Berkshire’s Data Protection Standards in relation to hosted applications, hosted client data, outsourced client data and company information.

 1.1 AUDIENCE